-The liquidated damages are explicitly permitted under Chinese laws.
-According to Chinese Civil Code, the contract parties may agree on liquidated damages clauses, which could stipulate either a certain sum of liquidated damages in light of the circumstances of the breach or a method for the calculation of damage incurred as a result of breach.
+Liquidated damages are explicitly permitted under Chinese laws.
+According to the Chinese Civil Code, the contract parties may agree on liquidated damages clauses, which could stipulate either a certain sum of liquidated damages in light of the circumstances of the breach or a method for the calculation of damages incurred as a result of a breach.

-However, the Chinese Civil Code also grants the People's Courts and the arbitration tribunals with the discretion to adjust the amount of liquidated damages.
-In the circumstances where the amount of liquidated damages agreed upon is lower than the losses incurred, the court or an arbitration tribunal may increase such amount upon the request of the parties bases on the actual loss caused by the breach of contract.
+However, the Chinese Civil Code also grants the People's Courts and arbitration tribunals the discretion to adjust the amount of liquidated damages.
+In the circumstances where the amount of liquidated damages agreed upon is lower than the losses incurred, the court or an arbitration tribunal may increase such amount upon the request of the parties based on the actual loss caused by the breach of contract.
 Where the amount of liquidated damages agreed upon is excessively higher than the losses incurred, the court or the arbitration tribunal may appropriately reduce such amount upon the request of the parties.
-The amount of liquidated damages can be regarded as 'excessively higher' if it exceeds 30 per cent of the losses caused.
+The amount of liquidated damages can be regarded as excessively higher if it exceeds 30 per cent of the losses caused.